justinribeiro/blog-pwa/hugo/content/chronicle/2014-10-22-mosquitto-libwebsockets-google-compute-engine-setup.md

 Presuming everything above went a-okay, we should have all we need to build.

-_Note: I've shorted the zsh command prompts without the path name below; obvisouly we're changing into a directory and in oh-my-zsh that would put the folder in the path...it just gets a little long on the cut and paste._
+_Note: I've shorted the zsh command prompts without the path name below; obviously we're changing into a directory and in oh-my-zsh that would put the folder in the path...it just gets a little long on the cut and paste._

-{{< codeblock lang="sh" >}}
+{{< codeblock lang="bash" >}}
 ➜  ~ tar zxvf v1.3-chrome37-firefox30.tar.gz
 ➜  ~ cd libwebsockets-1.3-chrome37-firefox30
 ➜  ~ mkdir build; cd build;